matplotlib/matplotlib/doc/api/api_changes.rst

   - mstream -> `from matplotlib import stream as mstream`
   - mtable -> `from matplotlib import table as mtable`

+* As part of the refactoring to enable Qt5 support, the module `matplotlib.backends.qt4_compat` was renamed to `matplotlib.qt_compat`.  `qt4_compat` is deprecated in 1.4 and will be removed in 1.5.

 * The :func:`~matplotlib.pyplot.errorbar` method has been changed such that the upper and lower limits (*lolims*, *uplims*, *xlolims*, *xuplims*) now point in the correct direction.